 You don’t need to belong to a particular medical aid provider to enjoy gap benefits, but you do need some form of policy in place already.

 You can keep gap cover in place, even if you decide to change the provider of your primary policy.

 The insurance will not pay out for costs associated with the following:

 - Drug abuse

 - Military or policing injuries

 Bear in mind, gap cover is often dependent on an entry age.
 Some service providers limit cover to those below 60 years while others have no age limits.

 Get Gap cover explained to you if you are unsure of what a gap policy can do for you and your family.

-Medical aid members can apply for a medical gap cover quote
+Medical aid members can apply for a quote by completing and

 All info was correct at time of publishing